fablab-bergamo/Fab-O-matic/hardware/README.md

 ⚠ Errata in this revision ⚠

+* PCB design is problably not MAINS AC safe (NC/NO/COM tracks to the relay).
 * Q1 base shall be pulled up by a 5-10kohm resistor to 3V3 to avoid relay flickering at boot (while ESP32 has not pulled up the pin yet).

 Changes: